California Microtia and Ear Surgery

 Creating the Ear Framework

 The surgical approach typically happens at age 8, but can begin earlier depending on the patient's size.
+Patients typically stay overnight for observation.

 Stage II